Stretched grid method: Tensile fabric structures form finding

-For structural analysis, the configuration of the structure is generally known à priori.
+For structural analysis, the configuration of the structure is generally known beforehand.
 This is not the case for tensile structures such as tension fabric structures.
-Since the membrane in a tension structure possesses no flexural stiffness, its form or configuration depends upon initial prestressing and the loads to which it is subjected.
+Since the membrane in a tension structure possesses no flexural stiffness, its form or configuration depends upon initial prestressing and the loads that it is subjected to.
 Thus, the load-bearing behaviour and the shape of the membrane cannot be separated and cannot be generally described by simple geometric models only.
-The membrane shape, the loads on the structure and the internal stresses interact in a non-linear manner to satisfy the equilibrium equations.
+The membrane shape, the loads on the structure, and the internal stresses interact in a nonlinear manner to satisfy the equilibrium equations.